TheJacksonLaboratory/dti_motion/README.md

 ## Testing the Installation
 The installation can be tested by running the applications in the MMAR module after activating the virtual environment.
-Run the commands below to start the command-line application and the GUI application.
+Run the commands below to activate the environment, then start the command-line and GUI applications.
 ```
+conda activate MMAR
 python -m MotionArtifactRemoval.mmar.mmar -h
 python -m MotionArtifactRemoval.mmar_gui.gui
 ```